-Any report of alleged Title IX misconduct by a student, member of the faculty, staff or administration of Florida National University can be filed with the Title IX Coordinator, or Human Resources.
-Students should be advised that the Title IX Coordinator is obligated to act on any report of alleged sex and gender-based misconduct, to ensure measures are taken to stop adverse behavior and prevent its recurrence, as appropriate.
-It is important to note, however that not every report leads to a disciplinary process.
-Each report is reviewed individually.
-The University makes every effort to protect the privacy of all individuals involved in such reporting or investigation.
+The Title IX Coordinator is required to investigate any report of alleged sex and gender based misconduct and to ensure measures are taken to stop adverse behavior and prevent its recurrence, as appropriate.
+Each report is reviewed individually and it is important to note that not every report leads to a disciplinary process.